mtiller/ModelicaBook/text/source/behavior/discrete/when.rst

 In our discussion on :ref:`hysteresis`, we briefly discussed the difference between an ``if`` statement and a ``when`` statement.
-The statements in a ``when`` clause become active only for an instant when the triggering conditional expression becomes true.
+The statements in a ``when`` statement become active only for an instant when the triggering conditional expression becomes true.
 At all other times, the ``when`` statement has no effect.
 An ``if`` statement or ``if`` expression remains active as long as the conditional expression is true.
 If the ``if`` statement or ``if`` expression includes an